coyo8/coyo8.github.io/_posts/2017-05-14-deciphering-meaning-of-nslayoutconstraints-errors.md

 </figure>

-After adding this break point you can use few method to get the description about a view.
-As, I said identifying correct view is the biggest hurdle.
+After adding this break point, you can use few method to get the description about a view.
+As I said, identifying correct view is the biggest hurdle.

 ```bash
 (lldb) po 0x7ff7a0c093c0